Buzzing for Bees: An Interview with the Honey Sommelier

 MM: There is always on going research regarding honeybees around the world.
 Most of it revolves around honey bee health and nutrition.
 Since honeybees are considered agricultural livestock - similar to cow and chickens because they produce out food, they are susceptible to pest and diseases.
 You can be sure honeybees are well researched and we are always learning from them.

-FV: If you had to pick a favorite of your Red Bee Honey, which would it be and why?
+FV: If you had to pick a favorite flavor of your Red Bee Honey, which would it be and why?

 MM: My favorite honeys are the rare, exotic and complex in flavor.
 I am intrigued by the most unusual flavors of coriander honey.
 It is described as coconut and sun tan lotion.